zhiyuan0112/SAI/ptf/docs/PTF-SAIv2Overview.md

 *In the last section, we will setup our testing environment and run a sanity test on PTF side.*

 1. Log in to the ptf-sai docker, you can find the IP address of docker which is connected to the DUT in [testbed.yaml](https://github.com/Azure/sonic-mgmt/blob/master/ansible/testbed.yaml).

-2. Install the sai python header `python-saithriftv2_0.9.4_amd64.deb` into ptf-sai docker.
-    ```
-    # install the deb package into ptf-sai docker
-    dpkg -i python-saithriftv2_0.9.4_amd64.deb
-    ```
-3. Make sure Github is accessible on ptf-sai docker and download the SAI repo which contains PTF-SAIv2 test cases
+2. Make sure Github is accessible on ptf-sai docker and download the SAI repo which contains PTF-SAIv2 test cases
     ```
     rm -rf ./SAI
     git clone https://github.com/opencomputeproject/SAI.git